ilyayau/suaylang/docs/RELATED_WORK.md

 ## Differential testing / compiler validation

-- Csmith established large-scale randomized compiler testing via differential behavior across compilers and options.
-It motivates “two independent executions” as a practical validation strategy. (yang2011csmith)
+- Example class: randomized compiler testing / differential execution (e.g., Csmith). (yang2011csmith)
+- Why it matters here: motivates “two independent executions” as a practical validation strategy.
+- Limitation of the class: differential testing can miss shared-oracle bugs and can under-sample semantically hard cases.

 ## Property-based testing

-- QuickCheck popularized generative testing with shrinking counterexamples.
-The SuayLang fuzz/diff-test tooling follows the same spirit: deterministic seeds + minimized regressions. (claessen2000quickcheck)
+- Example class: property-based testing with generation + shrinking (e.g., QuickCheck). (claessen2000quickcheck)
+- Why it matters here: deterministic seeds and minimized counterexamples make failures reproducible.
+- Limitation of the class: generator bias can produce false confidence; properties can be under-specified.

 ## Mutation testing

-- Mutation testing literature frames systematic fault injection as a way to evaluate test adequacy; we cite it as a future strengthening direction for this artifact’s adequacy story. (jia2011mutation)
+- Example class: mutation testing to assess adequacy. (jia2011mutation)
+- Why it matters here: helps bound the “shared-oracle” threat by testing whether suites actually detect injected bugs.
+- Limitation of the class: mutation score can be expensive and can overfit to mutation operators.

 ## Artifact evaluation and reproducibility norms

 - SIGPLAN AE guidance motivates committee-first packaging.
 - Reproducible builds culture motivates integrity metadata and explicit environment disclosure. (sigplan-ae, reproducible-builds)

+Limitation of the class:
+- Passing reproducibility checks does not imply correctness; it only implies the protocol is executable and stable.

 ## Novelty / positioning (explicit)